 Shannon Sankey is a poet currently based in Morgantown, WV via Pittsburgh, PA.
 She holds an MFA in Poetry and Pedagogy from Chatham University, where she was the Whitford Fellow.
 She is the recipient of a 2017 Academy of American Poets Prize and a 2019 SAFTA Residency.
-She founded Stranded Oak Press in 2016 to publish chapbooks by Pittsburgh poets, facilitate community intersections, and support a more ADA+ accessible poetry scene.
+She founded Stranded Oak Press in 2016 to publish chapbooks by Pittsburgh poets.
 Her poems and essays have appeared in print and online literary journals.
 She is a senior-level copywriter and digital strategist and an instructor of creative writing and sustainability.
 She is based in Morgantown, WV.